Implementation of Rising Coin

 Uniswap and all other DEXes which depend on a constant product formula and liquidity pools have the following characteristics:

-They do not have order books, therefore they can not have fixed price walls that represent the production cost.
+They do not have order books, therefore they can not have fixed price walls that could act as Rising Coin’s production cost.

 The constant product formula creates a trading environment where every swap order moves the price with an amount depending on the ratio of order size to the size of the liquidity pool.
 If the order size is not small compared to the size of the liquidity pool, this effect becomes non-negligible and creates significant slippage.